 Aphrodite is the goddess of love and beauty.
-She's known for being drop-dead gorgeous and a little self-centered, so I thought a regal maxi dress with a plunging neckline and killer front slit (watch the catwalk video for the full effect) would be perfect.
+She’s known for being drop-dead gorgeous and a little self-centered, so I thought a regal maxi dress with a killer plunging neckline and would be perfect.
 Meanwhile, the turquoise accents in this outfit represent the legend that Aphrodite was born from the sea.

-The flower necklace and gold bangles convey both romance and confidence (Aphrodite did not let people push her around), while natural eye and lip colors with a little bit of luster will give you a dewy, sun-kissed look, like you just got back from a romantic walk on the beach.
+The flower headband and gold bangles convey both romance and confidence (Aphrodite did not let people push her around), while a highlighter/blush combo and lip gloss with a little bit of luster will give you a dewy, sun-kissed look, like you just got back from a romantic walk on the beach.

 Inspired by Athena

 Athena is your no-nonsense goddess; she resides over the realms of wisdom, culture, civilization, and military strategy.
 This outfit is simple but elegant, with a silhouette that is both tailored and casual.
-The white button-down and gray silk shorts keep the look down-to-earth and practical, allowing us more flexibility with the accessories.
+The white tunic button-down and gray plaid cropped pants keep the look down-to-earth and practical, allowing us more flexibility with the accessories.

-Lace-up gladiator sandals convey strength, while an elastic headband (try wearing it across the top of your head, boho-style) adds another goddess-y detail.
-I chose the owl necklace because Athena is frequently portrayed with an owl -- a symbol of wisdom -- in paintings and statues.
-Finish off the tough-girl vibe with liquid eyeliner and smoky shadow.
+Lace-up black Oxford flats convey strength, while a top-knot headband adds another goddess-y detail.
+I chose the owl ring because Athena is frequently portrayed with an owl — a symbol of wisdom — in paintings and statues.
+Finish off the outfit with a tough-girl vibe using liquid eyeliner, smoky eyeshadow, and red lips.

 Inspired by Artemis

-Artemis is primarily known as the goddess of the moon and the hunt -- the black and brown tones in this outfit represent each domain, respectively.
-Lay the foundation for the classic goddess look with a ruffled, one-shoulder romper, then throw in hippie-chic accessories like the belt and sandals to show that you're in touch with nature.
+Artemis is primarily known as the goddess of the moon and the hunt — the black and brown tones in this outfit represent each domain, respectively.
+Lay the foundation for the classic goddess look with a boho-chic romper, then throw in hippie accessories like the braided belt and minimalist sandals to show that you’re in touch with nature.

-Meanwhile, feathered earrings and a leopard-print turband reflect Artemis's frequent association with the animals of the forest.
-For this look, you'll want to keep your makeup and nails in neutral, matte colors to complete the outfit's earthy vibe.
+Meanwhile, feather earrings and a leopard-print headwrap reflect Artemis’s frequent association with the animals of the forest.
+For this look, you’ll want to keep your makeup and nails in neutral, earthy colors to complete the outfit.

 Which goddess are you?